hachul-havsum/UrbitAccessProtonPinger/readme.md

       --help                Show this message and exit.

-The pinger runs as a `cron` job and periodically queries the urbit `dojo` via the loopback mechanism to obtain the current value of the access code.
-By use of a local hashed caching mechanism, only when the value has changed will the user be notified of the new value.
+The pinger runs as a `cron` job and periodically queries the urbit `dojo` via the loopback mechanism to obtain the current value of the urbit information (access code and base hash).
+By use of a local hashed caching mechanism, only when the values have changed will the user be notified of the new values.

 The notification method is to send an encrypted email using a single protonmail.com email address as the sender and receiver.